-On December 14, 2023, we agreed to offer to amend certain existing warrants exercisable for an aggregate of up to4,055,240 shares of our Common Stock (each such warrant an "Existing Warrant") to reduce the respective exercise prices thereof to \$0.80 per share (such new price being referred to as the "Amended Warrant Exercise Price"), which was the closing price per share of our common stock as quoted on the NYSE American on December 13, 2023, on the condition that the holder of each Existing Warrant would commit to exercise the Existing Warrant within eight (8) business days from the date the warrant holder entered into a binding agreement, or some other number of days to be agreed by the Existing Warrant holder (the "Warrant Reprice Letter Agreement"), paying the aggregate Amended Warrant Exercise
+On December 14, 2023, we agreed to offer to amend certain existing warrants exercisable for an aggregate of up t64,055,240 shares of our Common Stock (each such warrant an "Existing Warrant") to reduce the respective exercise prices thereof to \$0.80 per share (such new price being referred to as the "Amended Warrant Exercise Price"), which was the closing price per share of our common stock as quoted on the NYSE American on December 13, 2023, on the condition that the holder of each Existing Warrant would commit to exercise the Existing Warrant within a certain period of time, paying the aggregate Amended Warrant Exercise Price of each respective Existing Warrant in cash to us (the "Warrant Repricing").
+As of December 14, 2023, Existing Warrants exercisable for an aggregate of up to 786,482 shares of our common stock were held by Excel and Eagle Investment Group, LLC, entities managed by Bruce Cassidy, Sr., Executive Chairman of our Board of Directors, and Existing Warrants exercisable for an aggregate of up to 443,332 shares of our Common Stock were held by Denise Penz, a member of our Board of Directors.
+In connection with the Warrant Repricing, each of Mr. Cassidy and Ms. Penz exercised their Existing Warrants, resulting in net proceeds to us of \$983,851.

-Price of each respective Existing Warrant in cash to the Company (the "Warrant Repricing").
-Holders of Existing Warrants had until 4:00 p.m., Eastern Time, on December 31, 2023, to enter into a Warrant Reprice Letter Agreement, after which time the original per share warrant exercise price of Existing Warrants would remain unchanged.
-Existing Warrants exercisable for an aggregate of up to 786,482 shares of our common stock were held by Excel Family Partners, LLLP, and Eagle Investment Group, LLC, entities managed by Bruce Cassidy, Sr., Chairman of our Board of Directors.
-Existing Warrants exercisable for an aggregate of up to 443,332 shares of our Common Stock were held by Denise Penz, a member of our Board of Directors.
-Each of Mr. Cassidy and Ms. Penz entered into Warrant Reprice Letter Agreements to exercise their Existing Warrants, and as of December 31, 2023, each exercised their Existing Warrants resulting in net proceeds to the Company of \$983,851.
-As of December 31, 2023, holders of Existing Warrants (including those held by Mr. Cassidy and Ms. Penz) had exercised an aggregate of 1,850,874 shares for an aggregate exercise price of \$1,480,699.
-We do not expect any other warrants to be repriced and exercised under the Warrant Repricing.
+As of March 31, 2024, holders of Existing Warrants (including those held by Mr. Cassidy and Ms. Penz) had exercised an aggregate of 1,850,874 shares for an aggregate exercise price of \$1,480,699.
+No other Existing Warrants have been repriced or exercised under the Warrant Repricing.